JWWeatherman/bitcoinMaximalist/README.md

-Bullshit Manifesto

-# Bitcoin Maximalist Manifesto
+# Bitcoin Maximalist Bullshit Manifesto

 ## Economics
 * We are cypherpunks.
 We are anarcho-capitalists.